Menu

 Section 3.
 The principal area of operation shall be in Baltimore, Maryland and the Mid-Atlantic region with exhibits arranged periodically by the Board of Governors.

 Section 4.
-Exhibits and other activities shall be arranged by the Board of Governors for the cultural enrichment of the public and to promote the enjoyment of art.
+Exhibits and other activities shall be arranged by the Board of Governors in coordination with its member committees for the cultural enrichment of the public and to promote the enjoyment of art.

 Section 5.
 All exhibits will be free and open to the public during announced hours at specified locations.
 Reasonable admission fees may be requested for programs to offset the costs of obtaining professionally qualified presenters and suitable facilities.

 Section 6.
-The business of the Society will be conducted by a voluntary board.
+The business of the Society will be conducted by a voluntary board with support from member committees.

 Section 7.
 The Society does not discriminate in membership on the basis of race, age, sex, gender, gender identity, gender expression, national origin, ancestry, disability, medical condition, religion, sexual orientation, veteran status, marital/domestic partnership status, or citizenship.